|

 fact, it is so much important to know why a site or a pannel has

 not be used as it is to know why another one was choosen.
+In the same way, when we study the iconograpy, it is not sufficient

 to point out what are the dominant and secondary themes; it is also